-- A The amounts relating to the discontinued operation segment has been excluded to arrive at amounts shown in profit or loss as they are presented separately in the statement of comprehensive income within one line item, "loss from discontinued operation, net of tax". - B Inter-segment revenues are eliminated on consolidation. - C Inter-segment interest income and finance expenses are eliminated on consolidation. - D Other non-cash expenses consist of inventories written-down and provisions presented in the respective notes to the financial statements. - E The following items are added to/(deducted from) segment profit/(loss) to arrive at "Profit before tax from continuing operations" presented in the consolidated income statement:
+- A The amounts relating to the discontinued operation segment has been excluded to arrive at amounts shown in profit or loss as they are presented separately in the statement of comprehensive income within one line item, "Profit/(loss) from discontinued operation, net of tax". - B Inter-segment revenues are eliminated on consolidation. - C Inter-segment interest income and finance expenses are eliminated on consolidation. - D Other non-cash expenses consist of allowance for doubtful debts and impairment of investment and fixed assets presented in the respective notes to the financial statements. - E The following items are deducted from segment profit/(loss) to arrive at "Profit before tax from continuing operations" presented in the consolidated income statement: